AtelierFerrohenge/card/README.md

 # card

 Next Priorities:
-	Start making an actual small game to "battle test" features Also try remaking existing games
 	Add a testing "draw" button
-	Make methods in abstract classes virtual or abstract so they can be overridden Don't force the playerId to be a string
+	Make methods in abstract classes virtual or abstract so they can be overridden Don't force the playerId to be an int
+	Consider splitting the CardPhase system into a general FSM system Also check if that doesn't already exist somewhere in a form I like